diarmuidw/PythonBook/Chapter3.md

 In this example, the base case is when `root` is `None`.
 The function returns an empty list in this case.
 Otherwise, the function concatenates the result of calling `inorderTraversal` on the left subtree, the value of the current node, and the result of calling `inorderTraversal` on the right subtree.

-Recursion can be an elegant solution to many programming problems, but it's important to use it judiciously as it may not always be the most efficient solution.# Chapter 3: Data Structures and Algorithms in Python
+Recursion can be an elegant solution to many programming problems, but it's important to use it judiciously as it may not always be the most efficient solution.

 # Sorting and Searching Algorithms